 1. Website Traffic Sources

 Do you know how people end up on your website?
-Though it might seem like a simple question, the answers can provide major insight into how you appeal to prospective donors and market your nonprofit.
+The answer to this question can provide insight into how you appeal to prospective donors and market your nonprofit.

-- Organic search.
-These users land on your site through a search engine like Google or Bing.
-If you’re seeing a low number of organic search visitors, it’s likely because your nonprofit isn’t showing up for the key terms individuals are searching for.
-Keep in mind that this channel does not encompass Google Ads (which we’ll cover later!).
+- Organic traffic.
+These are users who land on your site through a search engine like Google or Bing.
+If you’re seeing low organic traffic, it’s likely because your pages aren’t ranking for key terms that individuals are searching for.

-In addition to viewing where your visitors are coming from, it’s equally important to see what pages they’re going to.
-Within Analytics, you can set up a secondary view based on the page your visitors land on.
-That way, you can quickly assess which pages are the most popular for users who come through via search, referral pages, or any other channel.
+Beyond understanding where site visitors are coming from, you can also see which pages they’re navigating to once they land on your website.
+That way, you can assess which pages are most popular for users who come via each traffic channel.

 2. Average Website Session Duration

 - Traffic source.
-Are users from Google spending more time on your page than users who clicked over from a recent news article linking to your nonprofit’s site?
-Are social media followers really reading your blog content when they click on your Facebook links?
-This data can help you determine who your most likely prospects really are.
+Are users from Google spending more time on your website than those who found it via a recent news article?
+Are social media users reading the blog posts that they click through to from Facebook posts?

 - Landing page.
-Are certain pages seeing a high bounce rate (i.e., users who land on the site and immediately leave)?
-If so, it may be time to revamp certain pieces of content or redirect old pages to more relevant, high-quality pages.
+Are certain pages seeing a high bounce rate?
+If so, it may be time to revamp certain pieces of content or redirect older pages to more relevant, updated content.

 - Keyword.
 Are your landing pages answering users’ search queries?
-If you’re seeing users leaving your page quickly, it may be that your content isn’t as relevant to their search terms as they expected.
+If users are leaving your pages quickly, it could signal that your content isn’t relevant to their search inquiries.

 3. Website Conversion Rate